nautobot/nautobot-app-design-builder/docs/user/design_development.md

 ### `description`

-It's an optional string attribute that will be used in the `Job` / `Design` to provide a high-level overview of the intend of the design job.
+This optional attribute that is a string that provides a high-level overview of the intend of the design job.
+This description is displayed int the design detail view.

 ### `docs`

-It's an optional string, in markdown format, that will be added to the `Design` to provide more detailed information than the one from the description.
+This attribute is also displayed on the design detail view.
+The `docs` attribute can utilize markdown format and should provide more detailed information than the description.
 This should help the users of the `Design` to understand the goal of the design and the impact of the input data.

 ## Design Context